matthewfeickert/usatlas-computing-bootcamp-2020/index.md

   get in touch (using contact details below) and we will attempt to provide them.
 {% else %}
   We are dedicated to providing a positive and accessible learning environment for all.
+  Captions will be provided for the full bootcamp by <a href="https://whitecoatcaptioning.com/">White Coat Captioning</a>.
-Please notify the instructors in advance of the workshop if you require any accommodations or if there is anything we can do to make this workshop more accessible to you.
+  Please notify the instructors in advance of the bootcamp if you require any accommodations or if there is anything we can do to make this bootcamp more accessible to you.
 </p>
 {% endif %}